closedloop-technologies/triumvirate/CLI.md

 # Triumvirate CLI Structure

-This document describes the new CLI structure for Triumvirate, which is modeled after the Repomix CLI.
+This document describes the CLI structure for Triumvirate, which provides a robust and user-friendly command-line interface for running code reviews across multiple LLM providers.

 ## Overview

-The Triumvirate CLI has been restructured to provide a more robust and user-friendly command-line interface.
-The new structure includes:
+The Triumvirate CLI has been structured to provide a consistent and intuitive command-line experience.
+The structure includes:

+- Organized subcommands for different operations (`report`, `summarize`, `plan`, `next`)
 - Better error handling with detailed error messages
 - Progress reporting with spinners
 - Semantic suggestions for typos in command options